Permissionless-Software-Foundation/psf-slp-indexer/README.md

 - User management
 - Access and rate-limit control using [JWT tokens](https://jwt.io/).

 This boilerplate extends that code to provide the basic features required to be a 'service provider' on the [IPFS](https://ipfs.io) network.
-See [this article](https://troutsblog.com/blog/ipfs-api) if you're new to the concept of service providers on IPFS.
+This is a core concept in the [web3 Cash Stack](https://cashstack.info).
 These basic features include:

 - [ipfs-coord](https://www.npmjs.com/package/ipfs-coord) for coordinating service providers and consumers across the IPFS network.
 - JSON RPC for creating an API between providers and consumers.